Carnival in the Netherlands

 It’s just around the corner: carnival in the Netherlands!
 If you live in the south, you probably know a thing or two about the upcoming festivities.
 But did you know the following things?

 Carnival marks the beginning of the 40-day fasting period before Easter.
 In that sense, you may have been under the impression that carnival is a festival that falls under the Christian religion.
-Whilst doing research on carnival, I interviewed some experts at the carnival museum in Oeteldonk.
-It turns out that carnival existed long before it became associated with Christianity.
+Whilst doing research on carnival, I interviewed some experts at the carnival museum in Oeteldonk, and it turns out that carnival existed long before it became associated with Christianity!

 However, this ban had little to no success.
 After a lot of push and pull, the church realised that if they were to make the festival a part of the church, they could influence and also control the event.